 There are a number of definitions for work-life balance.
 Some people define it by how one spends their time and/or energy.
 Others think of it in terms of managing their time, or in how they prioritize certain activities.

-Another definition of work-life balance is that your day should include both achievement and enjoyment.
+Another way to think about work-life balance is that your day should include both achievement and enjoyment.
 There’s also the idea that a person's life outside of work is just as important as their working life.
 It’s become well accepted that one’s career should not overwhelm their ability to enjoy their personal life.

 Over time, a lack of work-life balance can affect your physical and mental health, your relationships, and even your career.